aitorarrietamarcos/aitorarrietamarcos.github.io/index.md

 # About Me

 I am a permanent lecturer and researcher (a.k.a.
 Associate Professor) at the University of Mondragon.
 My research interests include software engineering and software testing areas, mostly related to the application of these to complex software systems, like Cyber-Physical Systems, AI-based systems and Generative AI models.
 In the last few years, my research has centered on the test oracle problem for this context and test optimization techniques.
 My research is industry-oriented.
-I collaborate with different industrial companies to better understand which their real problems are.
-I am currently involved in the coordination of the [Adeptness (H2020) project](https://www.adeptness.eu/), although I actively participate in the technical part.
-Specifically, I am working on automated approaches for the multi-level testing of Cyber-Physical Systems.
+I collaborate with different industrial companies to better understand which their real problems are and try not only to devise novel approaches, but ensure its applicability and scalability.

 ## Students and Postdoc Supervision